 However, if the essential oils come from a company like doTERRA, that doesn’t add anything to their oils, then no. This is not true, as long as the oils are used in moderation.
 Even drinking too much water can be toxic to your system, but it’s good in moderate amounts.

-Are doTERRA Essential Oils Toxic to Liver Functions?
+Are doTERRA Essential Oils Toxic to Liver Function?
 Are There Exceptions?

 Certain oils metabolize more slowly in the liver.
 However, this does not mean they are toxic.
 These simply take longer to break down in the liver than others and should be used intermittently.
 These oils include: